MudassirQuraishi/LeetCode-_75/Merge-Strings-Alternatively/readme.md

 ### Solution

-You can find the solution for this problem in Java by clicking on the following link: [Solution Link](#)
+You can find the solution for this problem in Java by clicking on the following link: [Solution Link](solution.java)

-(Note: Replace "#" with the actual link to your solution code.)

 Feel free to explore the solution code and use it as a reference.
 Happy coding!